Generalized skyrmion crystals with applications to neutron stars

 Now we are in a position to determine the EoS for the multi-wall configuration.
 The multi-wall crystal EoS for isospin asymmetric nuclear matter can be obtained by defining the energy density $\rho$ and pressure $p$ as, respectively,

 This EoS $\rho=\rho(p)$, generated purely from the generalized multi-wall skyrmion crystal, is valid at all densities.
-In our case, the pressure at which the Maxwell construction is applied is quite small, $p_\textrm{MX}=0.023$ MeV fm$^{-3}$.
+In our case, the pressure at which the Maxwell construction is applied is quite small, $p_\textup{MX}=0.023$ MeV fm$^{-3}$, which corresponds to an energy difference of $\approx 0.1$ MeV over a large density range ($0.91n_0$ to $0.36 n_0$).
 The resulting EoS is shown in Fig.~\ref{fig: neutron star properties}, alongside the EoS without the Maxwell construction applied.

 Although the obtained equation of state covers the full range of densities one has to be aware that the multi-wall crystal does not describe the low density regime in its entirety.
 As we have already mentioned, to get a more realistic description of the crust the electrostatic interaction should be included.
 This can have an impact on the structure and symmetry of the skyrmions, which could potentially lead to the appearance of other non-homogeneous solutions with different baryon numbers per unit cell.